Cost of Care

 If the actual services exceed the treatment plan, we will make every effort to keep you informed of the additional care and cost during the treatment phase.
 In some cases, this may not be possible given the patient’s condition and need for immediate care.
 Please share all of your questions and concerns regarding costs with your doctor or technician before treatment begins.
 It is important that your medical team has a clear understanding of your wishes before any course of treatment is undertaken.

-Payment for services is due at the time of discharge.
-A deposit will be required if your pet is hospitalized and for certain procedures and treatments.
+A deposit will be required if your pet is hospitalized, as well as for certain procedures and treatments.
+Payment for services is due in full at the time of discharge.